ForgeRock/forgerock-android-sdk/CONTRIBUTION.md

 # Contribution Guidelines for Ping SDK for Android

 Welcome!
 We are excited that you are interested in contributing to the **Ping SDK for Android**.
 This document will guide you through the steps required to contribute to the project.
-Your contribution is very valuable for us.

 We appreciate your help in making the Ping SDK for Android better for everyone.